Mitracarpus hirtus

-Mitracarpus hirtus, commonly known as tropical girdlepod, is a species of annual herb in the family Rubiaceae.
+Mitracarpus hirtus, the tropical girdlepod, is a species of annual herb in the family Rubiaceae.
 It is native to Mexico and much of tropical America but has been widely introduced to Africa, Asia, and other tropical regions.
-The species typically grows in seasonally dry tropical biomes and is recognized for its small, white, funnel-shaped flowers arranged in leaf axils.
+The species typically grows in seasonally dry tropical biomes and is recognized by its small, white, funnel-shaped flowers arranged in leaf axils.

+Ecology

+Mitracarpus hirtus is insect pollinated and is recorded to have been visited in northern Florida by Augochloropsis metallica.